London, KY Rideshare Accident Attorney

 The use of ridesharing apps like Uber and Lyft to get from place to place has become immensely popular over the last several years, especially in urban areas.
 According to a Pew Research Center survey from 2019, 36% of adults have reportedly used a rideshare service.
 In comparison, only 15% of Americans said they had used a service like Lyft or Uber in 2015— that same year, 33% of Americans hadn’t even heard of rideshare services.

 Though ridesharing apps are largely a boon for commuters, these services have raised some questions and concerns, especially when it comes to auto accident liability.
 If you or someone you know has been injured in an accident involving a Lyft or Uber, you don’t have to deal with the claims process alone.
-The London rideshare accident attorneys at Bentley, George & Sparks can help you determine liability, put together your claim, and fight for your right to just compensation.
+The London rideshare accident attorneys at Bruce Bentley, Attorney At Law can help you determine liability, put together your claim, and fight for your right to just compensation.

 Uber & Lyft’s Insurance Policies